Lidocaine: Heart arrhythmia

-Lidocaine is also the most important class-1b antiarrhythmic drug; it is used intravenously for the treatment of ventricular arrhythmias (for acute myocardial infarction, digoxin poisoning, cardioversion, or cardiac catheterization) if amiodarone is not available or contraindicated.
+Lidocaine is a common class-1b antiarrhythmic drug; it is used intravenously for the treatment of ventricular arrhythmias (for acute myocardial infarction, digoxin poisoning, cardioversion, or cardiac catheterization) if amiodarone is not available or contraindicated.
 Lidocaine should be given for this indication after defibrillation, CPR, and vasopressors have been initiated.
 A routine preventive dose is no longer recommended after a myocardial infarction as the overall benefit is not convincing.

 Epilepsy

 A 2013 review on treatment for neonatal seizures recommended intravenous lidocaine as a second-line treatment, if phenobarbital fails to stop seizures.

 Other

 Intravenous lidocaine infusions are also used to treat chronic pain and acute surgical pain as an opiate sparing technique.
 The quality of evidence for this use is poor so it is difficult to compare it to placebo or an epidural.

 Inhaled lidocaine can be used as a cough suppressor acting peripherally to reduce the cough reflex.
-This application can be implemented as a safety and comfort measure for patients who have to be intubated, as it reduces the incidence of coughing and any tracheal damage it might cause when emerging from anaesthesia.
+This application can be implemented as a safety and comfort measure for people needing intubation, as it reduces the incidence of coughing and any tracheal damage it might cause when emerging from anaesthesia.

+A 2019 systematic review of the literature found that intraurethral lidocaine reduces pain in men who undergo cystoscopic procedures.

 Lidocaine, along with ethanol, ammonia, and acetic acid, may also help in treating jellyfish stings, both numbing the affected area and preventing further nematocyst discharge.

 For gastritis, drinking a viscous lidocaine formulation may help with the pain.

+A 2021 study found that lidocaine 5% spray on glans penis 10-20 minutes prior to sexual intercourse significantly improves premature ejaculation.
+Another study found that lidocaine-prilocaine cream 5% is effective in premature ejaculation and 20 minutes of application time before sexual intercourse.